lumeland/lume.land/docs/getting-started/working-with-assets.md

 </lume-code>

 Now we need to import this CSS file in all pages.
-Fortunately, we are using the same layout on all pages so we only need to edit the layout file to include a `<link rel="stylesheet">` element pointing to our `styles.css` file:
+Fortunately, we are using the same layout on all pages, so we only need to edit the layout file to include a `<link rel="stylesheet">` element pointing to our `styles.css` file:

 <lume-code>